Integrating monoscope with Kubernetes

 kubectl get pods -l app.kubernetes.io/name=opentelemetry-collector

-kubectl logs daemonset/monoscope-agent-opentelemetry-collector
+kubectl logs daemonset/monoscope-agent-opentelemetry-collector-agent

 kubectl logs deployment/monoscope-cluster-opentelemetry-collector